Speculative fiction by writers of color: Arab speculative fiction

-Arab speculative fiction is speculative fiction written by Arab authors that commonly portrays themes of repression, cyclical violence, and the concept of a utopia long lost by years of destruction.
+Arab speculative fiction is speculative fiction written by Arabic authors that commonly portrays themes of repression, cyclical violence, and the concept of a utopia long lost by years of destruction.
+Arabic-American speculative fiction is portrayed through the involvement of the United States in the country-specific subgenres of Arabic speculative fiction.
 Culture specific subgenres have their own distinct themes from one another characterized by the experiences of those within their respective states.
 Two such states, the land referred to as Palestine, and Egypt, each have themes specific to their individual histories and cultural experiences.
-Examples of themes in Palestinian Speculative Fiction include settler occupation, lost futures, and stoicism in the face of opposition.
-Examples of themes in Egyptian Speculative Fiction include militant governments, repressed uprisings, and totalitarianism.
+Examples of themes in Palestinian speculative fiction include settler occupation, lost futures, and stoicism in the face of opposition, while themes in Egyptian speculative fiction include militant governments, repressed uprisings, and totalitarianism.